Make your travelling easier by downloading these apps to your iPhone or Android. Here are my top ten cool, free travel apps in 2019. (Now 2023!)

 Many websites and apps first ask you your airports, then your travel dates; Hopper instead asks you the airports, then immediately returns a calendar that is color-coded by price.

 I bet you’ve never heard of this one.
 I haven’t either.
-Well..that is why it’s now on my list of best travel apps in 2019.
-I definitely saved the best for last.
+Well..that is why it’s now on this list of best travel apps in 2023.

 FLIO also gives discounts on food, drinks, and other airport amenities offers tips on everything from the fastest way to get into town to where the least-crowded bathrooms are and provides live information on arrivals, departures, and gates in 900+ airports.
 View Source